 Welcome to the Washington DC Monuments Walking Tour

-This Washington, D.C. walking tour begins next to Pershing Park, right across from the White House south lawn.
+This Washington, D.C. tour begins next to Pershing Park, right across from the White House south lawn.
 From here, you’ll make your way to the White House itself, where you can admire the seat of American power and learn some fascinating tidbits about its construction.
 Did you know the entire East Wing was built as a distraction?

 About the tour